-Various special provision in the name of Quota in Kendriya Vidyalaya Admission – Here’s the details collected from the new guidelines of KVS 2020-21
+Various special provisions in the name of Quota in Kendriya Vidyalaya Admission – Here are the details collected from the new guidelines of KVS 2020-21

 MP Quota in Kendriya Vidyalaya Admission 2020-21